benson338/Git-Cheat-Sheet/README.md

 `git restore --staged [file]`

 > remove file from the staging area, but leave the working directory unchanged.
 This unstages a file without overwriting any changes

+`git rm --cached [file]`

+> removes a  file from tracking / staging area / keeps the file untracked

 `git commit -m "[descriptive message]"`